Trip Facts

 Meals: Breakfast

-After breakfast, take a short flight back to Kathmandu.
+After breakfast, board a short flight back to Kathmandu.
 Upon arrival, check in to your hotel and enjoy some free time to relax.
-You can shop for souvenirs or unwind after your unforgettable adventure.
+You can browse local shops for souvenirs or simply unwind and reflect on your unforgettable adventure.

 Day 10: Final Departure